“Labor Omnia Vincit” McKay Law

 Sports and Recreation Injuries

-Athletic incidents can produce facial injuries.
+Athletic incidents can produce facial damage during recreation.

 Medical Negligence